 Sound effects of Microsoft's OS shutting down and restarting are added to a video of a man passing out while riding a roller-coaster.
 And yes it's funny.

 You'll wish you knew this Windows tip all along.

-Windows made its debut on 20 November 1985 -- come with us on a 30-year trip through time to see how Bill Gates' baby took over the world.
+Windows made its debut on 20 November 1985 -- come with us on a trip through time as we see how Bill Gates' baby took over the world.

 Chrome will no longer be supported on older versions of Windows and Mac OS X from April 2016.

 Both Windows 8.1 and 7 are snagging more Web traffic, says Net Applications, while XP is grabbing less.
 Might this be related to the free upgrade to Windows 10?